octo-technology/OpenTezos/docs/formal-verification/modeling-theorem.md

 The formal verification of a Michelson smart contract is done by providing the proof for this theorem. *Coq* will perform the verification of a given proof (and its related theorem) based on the *Mi-Cho-Coq* proof.

-The proof consists of a sequence of _tactics_ which the Coq engine will interpret.
+The proof consists in a sequence of _tactics_ which the Coq engine will interpret.
 These instructions manipulate formal expressions (following logical laws (_Coq_ universe) and _Mi-Cho-Coq_ definitions) to formally assert the truth of a given theorem (based on given assumptions).

 Before going deeper, let's illustrate the workflow of formal verification of Tezos smart contracts in Fig. 1 below.